I quarantined in Beijing, Tokyo and Hong Kong. Here's what I learned

 Though Japan never implemented a nationwide lockdown, it has managed to avoid an explosion in cases.

-However, compared to China and Hong Kong, which have mostly reported single- or double-digit daily COVID cases over the last few months, Japan continues to report hundreds -- and recently more than a thousand -- of new infections every day.
+However, compared to China and Hong Kong, which have mostly reported single- or double-digit daily Covid cases over the last few months, Japan continues to report hundreds -- and recently more than a thousand -- of new infections every day.

 Shibuya says Japan has avoided taking stronger measures, partly because of pressure to keep the economy afloat ahead of the delayed Olympics.